 The legislation varies from state to state but they all have similar elements.
 If you live an in state that offers affirmative defense and are near a state that offers immunity from criminal prosecution against parents who leave their newborn infants safely in the hands of designated caregivers, as identified by the law, it would be best to go to the state that will give you immunity from criminal prosecution.
-We believe all states “Safe Haven” laws provide for anonymity, others require an attempt at establishing the identity of a parent as well as some minimal information about the infants history such as medical family history, possibly genetic learning disabilities, and how the baby was delivered (via hospital or home birth).
+We believe all states “Safe Haven” laws provide for anonymity, but most at least offer a handout in attempt to obtain minimal information about the infants history such as medical family history, possibly genetic learning disabilities, and how the baby was delivered (via hospital or home birth).

 Baby abandonment is always illegal.
 However, all states allow a girl or woman to “Safely Surrender” her baby to staff at a hospital, or in the case of CA, you can deliver in a hospital and tell them it is a "Safe Surrender" baby, or call project Cuddle to get our help in finding a family that you choose instead of the baby ending up in "The System".
 Fire stations and even police stations can be considered Safe Surrender sites in some states.
 Please note: Each states Safe Surrender Laws vary.

 Each case if different and we will assess your needs and situation to help guide you so that you know you have hope and help going through your pregnancy and moving towards a positive ending.
 We really do care!

 Your family will find out only if you choose to let them know as project cuddle will never share anything confidential.

 Depending on the state if you've had previous children born drug exposed then there are two options:

 1. pick a family ahead of time that's willing to adopt a drug-exposed baby and go through training on how to care for this special little one